 During consultation, Dr. Dhir will perform a comprehensive medical history and physical examination.
 He will analyze your urine specimen to rule out infection or excessive sugar levels, check a “bladder scan” to ensure you are emptying your bladder completely, and will rule out other potential diagnoses.

 How is the Procedure Performed?

 To begin, you will be asked to empty your bladder and a nurse will clean the skin surrounding the urethra with a mild antiseptic solution.
 Dr. Dhir will then flush the bladder with local anesthesia using a catheter (narrow tube) to numb the bladder.
 If desired, general or IV sedation can also be arranged for patient comfort.

 A tiny scope is passed through the urethra and into the bladder.
 A small needle is inserted through the scope and Botox is injected into the muscle of the bladder in a grid-like fashion.
 The procedure takes about 5 minutes.
 Bladder Botox usually takes effect in 10 days and the results typically last for 6 months.

 Risks or Complications

-There are very few instances of Botox causing any complications.
-However, urinary retention or the inability to completely empty your bladder may occur, which can be avoided by limiting the amount of Botox injected.
+There are very few instances of Botox causing any major complications.
+Mild bleeding and urinary tract infection occur infrequently.
+Urinary retention, or the inability to completely empty your bladder, may occur in ~3% of patients; this side effect is temporary and can be avoided by limiting the amount of Botox injected.